lmeller-git/nblfq/README.md

 ## Queue variants

-- **Static queues**: fixed-capacity queues backed by static storage
+- **Static queues**: fixed-capacity queues backed by static storage.
-- **Allocated queues**: fixed-capacity queues backed by dynamically allocated storage, only available on feature `alloc`
+- **Allocated queues**: fixed-capacity queues backed by dynamically allocated storage, only available on feature `alloc`.
-- **Dynamic queues**: dynamically resizeable queues, only available on feature `dynamic`
+- **Dynamic queues**: dynamically resizeable queues, only available on feature `dynamic`.
-- **Pooled Queues**: variants of other queues, which may store arbitrary types, only available on feature `pool`
+- **Pooled Queues**: variants of other queues, which may store arbitrary types, only available on feature `pool`.

 Non-pooled queues store items in atomically updated slots, restricting the stored items to small, pointer-like values.